Analyze web presence

 | Is the website URL submitted or discovered? | website_url_discovered |

-| Was there a match identified to the submitted office address? | web_address_verification |
+| Does the website contain a match to the submitted office address? | web_address_verification |

-| Was there a match identified to the submitted business name? | web_business_name_verification |
+| Does the website contain a match to the submitted business name? | web_business_name_verification |

-| Was there a match identified to the submitted person? | web_person_verification |
+| Does the website contain a match to the submitted person? | web_person_verification |

-| Was there a match identified to the submitted phone number? | web_phone_number_verification |
+| Does the website contain a match to the submitted phone number? | web_phone_number_verification |

-| Was there a match identified to the submitted email address? | web_email_address_verification |
+| Does the website contain a match to the submitted email address? | web_email_address_verification |

 | What is the web presence quality rating? | web_presence_quality |